 Wharton Hospitality, in partnership with Hersha Hospitality Management and a New York City private equity firm, facilitated the acquisition of the 405-room Sheraton Miami Airport Hotel.
 The property is the closest hotel to the Miami International Airport and has direct access to the recently opened Miami Intermodal Center, which provides direct connections to South Beach, Brickell and other regional leisure and business destinations.
 The hotel has 17,000 square feet of meeting and event space, and guests also have access to a 1,800 square foot fitness facility and several food and beverage outlets.
-The partnership plans on carrying out a full upgrade of the guest rooms and public facilities in coordination with Starwood Hotels (now Marriott).
+The partnership completed a full upgrade of the guest rooms and public facilities in coordination with Starwood Hotels (now Marriott).

 The Hilton Lexington Downtown, Lexington, Kentucky

 Wharton Hospitality, in partnership with an institutional capital partner, engineered the purchase from The Blackstone Group of an approximately 600,000 square foot mixed use project located in Lexington, KY.
 The complex, on a prime downtown corner adjacent to the Lexington Convention Center, consists of a 365-room, full service hotel and a 250,000 square foot office building.
 Wharton Equity negotiated the re-flagging of the hotel from a Radisson to a Hilton, and implemented a $15 million property renovation, including a complete renovation of all hotel guestrooms and public spaces.
 A new 40-foot high mosaic fountain with a horse theme is the centerpiece of the lobby, which was designed by Wharton Hospitality in conjunction with Mixed-up Mosaics based in Soho, New York.
 Debt financing for the approximately $50 million transaction was provided by an affiliate of Legg Mason.